-"That's important when you want to it turns out that in cancer, this resolution also turns off the immune response.
+"That's important when you want to survive an infection," said Dr. Rothlin, "but it turns out that in cancer, this resolution also turns off the immune response.
 But if you inhibit the TAMs, you release the brake of the innate immune response and mount a much stronger response to the cancer."

-They have also learned that some

-growth, so inhibiting them might also

-damage the tumors themselves.
+They have also learned that some tumor cells overexpress TAMs to drive growth, so inhibiting them might also damage the tumors themselves.
 "That's almost a bonus," said Dr. Ghosh, "because you can simultaneously boost the immune response and also target the tumor.
 But our focus is the immune system because that's more widely applicable."